American Caesar (album)

-American Caesar is the tenth studio album by American rock singer Iggy Pop, released in September 1993 by record label Virgin.
+American Caesar is the tenth studio album by American rock singer Iggy Pop, released in September 1993 on Virgin Records.

 Production

 After the success of Brick by Brick, Pop opted to continue with that album's lyrical themes while toughening up the musical foundation.
 The album is often considered one of his stronger 1990s albums.

-Videos were made for "Wild America" and "Beside You", and the album has a cover of the 1960s standard "Louie Louie" (made famous by The Kingsmen) for which Pop wrote his own set of politically fueled lyrics.
+Videos were made for "Wild America" and "Beside You", and the album has a cover of the 1960s standard "Louie Louie" (made famous by the Kingsmen) for which Pop wrote his own set of politically fueled lyrics.

 Release

 The first single from the album, "Wild America", reached number 25 on Modern Rock Tracks on October 16, 1993, spending a total of three weeks in the charts.

 Musical style

 In allusion to the sound of American Caesar, Stephen Thomas Erlewine proclaimed the record a "grungy detour".

 Critical reception

+Upon release, Melody Maker published a favorable review, saying it was "a glowing testament to the incisive raw power of one of rock's greatest minds, back on the razor-edge of innovation again".

 In a retrospective review, Mark Demming of AllMusic called the album "an overlooked masterpiece."